Fixing the volume control in an Alesis M1Active 330 USB Speaker System

 Wait, I didn't change anything and it's already failing?!
 Fuck!
 I mean, cool!

 But the test isn't minimal yet.
 What can we reduce? let is just a fancy, lazy def, right?
-So instead of let(:klass) we should be able to write def class and achieve a similar outcome and drop that Minitest::Spec.
+So instead of let(:klass) we should be able to write def klass and achieve a similar outcome and drop that Minitest::Spec.

 require 'minitest/autorun'